 Notre Dame, Ind. - Tuesday marked day two of freshmen training camp as the athletes worked out in helmets, pads and shorts.
 The freshmen will be joined Thursday by the upperclassmen as the Irish prepare for their September 2 opener against Texas A&M at Notre Dame Stadium.

+Coach Davie on what he told the players today: "What I talked to them about is the mental part of the game.
+It's a good test for guys to come out here today and just see what they retained overnight.
 "I think handling the distractions is a big part of it.
 You've got guys that are probably homesick and all of them are uncomfortable to some degree because they're no longer seniors in high school.
 They have a lot of issues going on right now and a lot of distractions.
 But can you handle those distractions, focus, and retain what you learned yesterday?
 From the mental standpoint, it's good to get them back out here and see what they were able to carry over from yesterday.
 Obviously, it's going to start happening a lot faster when the varsity comes in and my recommendation was to keep a low profile."